Secrets of Cocoanut Grove fire uncovered

 At the Cocoanut Grove nightclub fire of 1942 in Boston, 492 people died in a matter of minutes.
 Its ferocity and death count proved a defining moment in safety legislation, leading to a reform of codes and standards still in effect today.

-Now, a new book by Charles Kenney charts the dogged determination of a retired firefighter in finally finding the possible cause of the blaze.
+A 2007 book by Charles Kenney charts the dogged determination of a retired firefighter in finally finding the possible cause of the blaze.

 "Rescue Men" portrays a family drawn to firefighting ever since the author's grandfather, Charles "Pops" Kenney, joined the Boston Fire Department in 1932.
 More than 10 years later, he was among the first to respond to the nightclub fire, saving a number of people by pulling them from the blocked doors of the building.

-But it came at huge personal cost.
+But, it came at huge personal cost.
 The horrific scenes both at the site and after he was taken to hospital for treatment left him emotionally traumatized.
 More seriously for him, however, was the damage he suffered to his lungs, which forced his early retirement from the service at the age of 43.

 Despite the personal tragedy, the family had caught the firefighting bug.